 | Beginner‑friendly? | Yes, especially three‑fund strategy | Only for niche sectors |

-2. Performance Track Record
+2. Performance Records

 3. Tax Efficiency

-4. Minimum Investment & Accessibility
+4. Minimum Investment Requirements and Accessibility

 5. Suitability for Specific Strategies